-Star Wars has employed hundreds of actors over its 40 year history.
+Star Wars has entertained millions of fans and employed hundreds of actors over its 40 year history.
+It even has its own day — Star Wars Day.
 Few franchises require such varied performances from their casts.
 While some actors must deliver Shakespearean levels of emotion, others demand a physical presence and some are just used as comic relief.

 This variance in tone ends up delivering a few terrific performances, many serviceable ones, and a few stinkers.
 Admittedly, there is no common standard to judge talent on.
 Many rankings are based on the differences between what the actor delivered and what they were capable of versus an absolute judgment of their part.
 In other cases, the actor can hardly be blamed.
 Unfortunately for Jar Jar Binks, an insufferable performance is an insufferable performance.

 We’ve also baked public consensus into our rankings as we don’t imagine too many people will be defending Hayden Christensen to their dying breath, or denying Harrison Ford his Magnum Opus.
 The actors who were limited to motion-capture performances or squeezed in to a droid suit are also fair game.

 Here are the 8 Best (And 7 Worst) Star Wars Performances.

 15. Jake Lloyd as Young Anakin Skywalker (Worst)

 It never feels fair knocking an eight year old, and the fact is Jake Lloyd did a terrific job for his age.
 The fault lies with The Phantom Menace’s writers for placing too much dramatic weight on the young actor’s shoulders.
 Child actors Lloyd’s age are suited to comedy or forthright drama, not subtle displays of emotional conflict.

 Conveying Anakin’s divided emotions over leaving home would be a tall order for even experienced actors, not to mention the Freudian challenge of approaching Padme – Anakin’s adoptive mother/future wife.